Crystal City, Virginia

-Crystal City includes offices of numerous defense contractors, the United States Department of Labor, the United States Marshals Service, satellite offices for The Pentagon, and the headquarters for PBS.
-It is also the location of Ronald Reagan Washington National Airport.
+Crystal City includes several aerospace manufacturing and defense industry companies, public sector consulting firms, government contractors, the U.S. Department of Labor, the U.S. Marshals Service, satellite offices for the Pentagon, and nonprofit organizations, including the International Foundation for Electoral Systems and the national headquarters for PBS.

-Geography
+Ronald Reagan Washington National Airport, the busiest airport in the Washington metropolitan area and 23rd-busiest airport in the United States with 11,553,850 passengers in 2022, is located in Crystal City.

+Cityscape

-Crystal City is centered along a stretch of U.S. Route 1, also known as Richmond Highway, just south of The Pentagon, east of Pentagon City, and within walking distance to the west of Ronald Reagan Washington National Airport.
-Characterized as one of many urban villages by Arlington County, Crystal City is almost exclusively populated by high-rise apartment buildings, corporate offices, hotels, and numerous shops and restaurants.
-There is also an extensive network of underground shopping areas and connecting corridors beneath Crystal City.
+Crystal City is centered along a stretch of U.S. Route 1, also known as Richmond Highway, just south of the Pentagon, east of Pentagon City, and within walking distance of Ronald Reagan Washington National Airport, the busiest of the three major airports in the Washington metropolitan area.
+Characterized as one of several urban villages by Arlington County, Crystal City is almost exclusively populated by high-rise apartment buildings, corporate offices, hotels, and shops and restaurants.
+There is an extensive network of underground shopping areas and connecting corridors beneath Crystal City.

 Crystal City has a station on the Washington Metro's Blue and Yellow Lines, and another on the Virginia Railway Express commuter train system.

 Crystal City's layout was considered avant-garde at the time of construction in 1963 with superblocks bounded by arterial and circulating roads and pedestrian traffic and the businesses serving it relocated from the streets to pedestrian tunnels.
-Crystal City has since been redesigned to give it a more traditional, urban feel, with restaurants at street level, and with traffic patterns changed to make major streets like Crystal Drive function as city street, rather than as circulating roads.
+Crystal City has since been redesigned to give it a more traditional, urban feel, with restaurants at street level, and with traffic patterns changed to make major streets like Crystal Drive function as city streets, rather than as circulating roads.